What We Know About The Silent Spreaders Of COVID-19

 Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, told NPR in an interview on April 9 that while he thinks "asymptomatic spread was and is more significant than was appreciated back in January, the relative contribution of asymptomatic spread to symptomatic spread has not been clearly defined."

-A modeling paper in Science suggests that in China before the lockdown, undiscovered cases comprised mainly of people with "mild, limited or no symptoms" were less infectious than known cases — but still possibly responsible for 79% of transmission, because so many of them continued to congregate or travel while contagious.
-Other papers from Singapore and China suggest that presymptomatic cases account for 6-13% of transmission.
+A modeling paper in Science suggests that in China before the lockdown, undiscovered cases — mainly people with "mild, limited or no symptoms" — were less infectious than known cases but were still possibly responsible for 79% of transmission, because so many of them continued to congregate or travel while contagious.
+Other papers from Singapore and China suggest that presymptomatic cases account for 6% to 13% of transmission.

-To start answering these questions about spread, "we really need more testing and more follow up," says Smith.
+To start answering these questions about spread, "we really need more testing and more follow-up," says Smith.

-The National Institutes of Health announced Friday that they're recruiting up to 10,000 volunteers for blood testing to look for antibodies to COVID-19 — a sign that a person was infected in the past.
-"This study will ... [tell] us how many people in different communities have been infected without knowing it, because they had a very mild, undocumented illness or did not access testing while they were sick" was the statement from Dr. Fauci in a press release.
+The National Institutes of Health announced Friday that it's recruiting up to 10,000 volunteers for blood testing to look for antibodies to COVID-19 — a sign that a person was infected in the past.
+"This study will ... [tell] us how many people in different communities have been infected without knowing it, because they had a very mild, undocumented illness or did not access testing while they were sick," said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, in a news release.

-Even though there is still much to learn about silent spreading, the concerns about this mode of transmission give more weight to the advice we've been hearing all along: keep a 6-foot distance from others, wash hands often and wipe down surfaces.
-"Don't wait for symptoms to protect those around you," Bansal of Georgetown University says, because there's mounting evidence that a person with coronavirus could look and feel as healthy as they ever did but still be spreading it to others.
+Even though there is still much to learn about silent spreading, the concerns about this mode of transmission give more weight to the advice we've been hearing all along: Keep a 6-foot distance from others, wash hands often and wipe down surfaces.
+"Don't wait for symptoms to protect those around you," Bansal of Georgetown University says, because there's mounting evidence that a person with the coronavirus could look and feel as healthy as ever but still be spreading it to others.